vasildakov/speedy/README.md

 ### Making a Request

-Once you've got the client configured, you can make your first request.
-By default, each method returns the data in json and then can be used as a simple php array, or deserialized to the PHP model:
+Once you have configured the client, you can proceed to make your first request.
+By default, each method returns the data in JSON, which can then be utilized as a simple PHP array or deserialized into the PHP model.

 ```php
 <?php